What are call handling services?

 This function is usually performed by a single person – often a receptionist.
 Larger organisations might have an entire department to handle calls.
 But businesses, particularly smaller independents, face several limitations with this model.

 For one, there’s no guarantee there will be someone available to answer every call.
-If your business operates with one receptionist, any more than one caller will lead to people put on hold.
+If your business operates with one receptionist, any more than one caller will mean you have to place people on hold.

 And even if you have a team of receptionists, who answers the phone when they go home?
 Paying a team to work round-the-clock is expensive and logistically challenging.